top of page

 Introduction

-Today the Bible is translated into over 450 languages and there are over well over 200 English versions.
-Of these there are about 30 that are fairly popular.
+Today the Bible is translated into over 450 languages and there are well over 200 English versions.
+Of these, there are about 30 that are fairly popular.
 Bibles are known as versions, translations, or paraphrases.
 Every different Bible can be called a version.
 A translation, however, means that the Bible was entirely translated directly from the original languages.
-A paraphrase Bible such as the Living Bible is one simply one that uses everyday language in order to convey the message in an easier way to the reader.
+Some versions are partially translated.
+A paraphrase Bible such as the Living Bible is simply one that uses everyday language in order to convey the message in an easier way to the reader.

 Lesson